Meet the Mountaineering Scotland team

 After travelling widely and living in destinations like South America, Australia and South Africa, Karen returned home to Scotland where she has become a passionate user and supporter of Scotland’s great outdoors.
 It was this, alongside her shared values with the organisation, that led her to apply for the role at Mountaineering Scotland.

-She also took part in the Artemis Great Kindrochit Quadrathlon Bronze in 2019 and is a member of the Perth Masters Swim Club.
+She also took part in the Artemis Great Kindrochit Quadrathlon Bronze in 2019.

 Originally from the Scottish Borders, Fiona spent many childhood holidays exploring the Lake District, hiking and camping with her family, where her love of the outdoors began.